MPourjam/MSD-Documents/docs/source/index.rst

 If you are new to MSD and want a detailed step-by-step guide to use MSD you can check the :ref:`step-by-step` tutorial.
-If you are new to MSD and want to overview quickly the steps and important notes of each step :ref:`quickstart` tutorial.
+If you are new to MSD and want to overview quickly the steps and important notes of each step :ref:`quick start` tutorial.